prototypefund/DeKUF/client/example_supplier/README.md

-# Example supplier for the DeKUF client
+# Example supplier for the Privact client

 ## Requirements